adityadevcoder/adityadeveloper/README.md

 # adityadeveloper
-This is my first git repository author -aditya singh
+This is my first git repository.
+Author -Aditya Singh